The64thGamer/cheeseepedia/content/wiki/september-2004.md

 ## Trivia:

 - The show logos are reused from September 2000.
-- This show features countdowns which use footage or intermissions from previous shows.
-The first, fifth and sixth countdowns have their original show audio.
+- This show features countdowns that use footage or intermissions from previous shows.
+The first, fifth, and sixth countdowns have their original show audio.
 Since those three songs are from 1992-1993 shows, the character voices from that time can be heard.
 - The footage for 'Born to Be Wild' is reused from 'Living in America' from September 2002.
 - 'Go to Chuck E. Cheese' is reused from April 2002.
 - Clowns Making a Sandwich (reused from August 1999) has added background music for this show.
 - Chuck E's curtains close during 'Smile' on all versions of the show.
 - Chuck E. is programmed during the Fundraising spot and the reused Larry the Technician intermission on all versions of the show.
-- Just like in the April 2004 Show, the Studio C puppets only appear during the dialogue portions in-between songs.
+- Just like in the April 2004 Show, the Studio C puppets only appear during the dialogue portions in between songs.
 - Instead of their usual backgrounds, the Studio C puppets are shown in a children's play area from a local church.
-- ‘Chuck E. Shuffle’ and ‘Go Santa Go’ both appear on the Studio C DVDs but could not be played.
+- ‘Chuck E. Shuffle’ and ‘Go Santa Go’ both appear on the Studio C DVDs, but could not be played.